 Do You Really Need To Drink A Gallon of Water?

-Essentially, our water intake should be equal to the total water loss from our bodies.
-We lose water from our system in the form of urine, sweat, and while breathing all day long.
-In an average sedentary condition, this can be approximately 2300 to 3500 ml of fluid, i.e. 2.3 liters (~78 ounces) to 3.5 liters (~118 ounces), averaging at 2.6 liters of water, meaning, on average, consumption of 2.6 liters of water or 8-9 glasses of water each day is enough to replace your total fluid loss.
+It depends. we lose water from our system in the form of urine, sweat, and while breathing all day long.
+In an average sedentary condition, this can be approximately 2300 to 3500 ml of fluid, i.e. 2.3 liters (~78 ounces) to 3.5 liters (~118 ounces), averaging at 2.6 liters of water, meaning, on average, a minimum consumption of .7 gallons of water or 8-9 glasses of water each day is enough to replace your total fluid loss.

 What are the Signs That You Have Had Too Little Water?